 The myth that goats will eat anything is totally wrong.
-They like a wide variety of plants and are good at eating down young thistles and dock weeds in pasture (and also expensive plants and trees!), but they won't eat food that isn't clean and fresh.
+They like a wide variety of plants and are good at eating down young thistles and dock weeds in a pasture (and also expensive plants and trees!), but they won't eat food that isn't clean and fresh.
 Dairy goats need good quality pasture and browse and plenty of it all year round.

 In winter, goats need supplementary feed particularly if they are producing milk, and this means hay, silage or concentrates.
 Any supplementary feed must be introduced gradually over a period of 7 to 10 days, taking care that individuals don't gorge on carbohydrate-rich food such as grain or sheep nuts.
 It's important to ensure too that goats have water available at all times, particularly if they are producing milk.

 We provide a guide to feed and water requirements.